Dissecting Oh-My-OpenCode and the Future of Context Engineering

 Hierarchical Context Injection

-Compared to Cursor or Claude Code, Oh My OpenCode demonstrates an engineering-first approach: combining the strengths of multiple models simultaneously, managing context structurally rather than hoping for the best, and enforcing correct behavior through code instead of relying on prompt compliance.
+Compared to Cursor or Claude Code, Oh My OpenCode takes an engineering-first approach: combining the strengths of multiple models simultaneously, managing context structurally rather than hoping prompts hold, and enforcing correct behavior through code instead of relying on prompt compliance.

 Join the newsletter